Vineshree/Murnaghan-EoS/README.md

 Murnaghan-EoS: Unified Dark Fluid Cosmology

 This repository contains the numerical implementation and perturbation analysis of the **Murnaghan Equation of State (EoS)** as a Unified Dark Fluid (UDF) model.
-The project compares the Murnaghan model against standard $\Lambda$CDM, Generalized Chaplygin Gas (GCG), and Logotropic models, specifically focusing on the growth of matter density perturbations.
+The project compares the Murnaghan model against standard $\Lambda$ CDM, Generalized Chaplygin Gas (GCG), and Logotropic models, specifically focusing on the growth of matter density perturbations.

 ## Scientific Context
 The Murnaghan EoS offers a unique approach to cosmic acceleration by representing the entire dark sector (Dark Matter and Dark Energy) as a single perfect fluid.
 Unlike other UDE models, the Murnaghan formulation: